-While the immediate infusion of Federal revenue is needed to preserve states’ workforce and maintain the highway program in the near term, Congress is also challenged with the fact that the current highway bill authorization, known as the FAST Act, expires in six months.
+While the immediate infusion of Federal revenue is needed to preserve states’ workforce and maintain the highway program in the near term, Congress is also challenged with the fact that the current highway bill authorization, known as the FAST Act, expires at the end of September.

 As an industry leader, we’re asking you to contact your senators and representative TODAY and urge them to quickly enact legislation that includes:

 - Emergency relief funding advanced by AASHTO, including flexibility and 100% payable federal share; and

 - A multi-year reauthorization bill of at least five years and a significant increase in investments that will improve the conditions and performance of the National Highway System.
 Click here for TRIP’s State-by-State fact sheets.
 Click here for TRIP’s report on Maryland’s roads.

 The process is easy; simply follow these steps: